blakeblackshear/frigate/docs/docs/configuration/reference.md

       - driveway
   # Optional: detections configuration
   detections:
+    # Optional: enables detections for the camera (default: True)
+    enabled: True
     # Optional: labels that qualify as a detection (default: all labels that are tracked / listened to)
     labels:
       - car